The Crooked Treehouse

 Episode 2: Demons Of The Punjab

-(13, Yasmin, Ryan, Graham, Nani Umbreen, Thijarians)
+(13, Yasmin, Ryan, Graham)

 50 minutes

 As a favor to Yasmin, The Doctor and crew head to Partition era Pakistan to learn about Nani Umbreen (Yasmin's grandmother)'s past.
 Of course there are aliens involved.
 It's Doctor Who.
 But there are some great misdirects, interesting historical notes, and significantly less whitewashing than most Doctor Who historical episodes.
-While you may learn a lot, and there are certainly political notes, this feels more like a character driven story with political mesasages than a political statement that they wrapped a plot around.
+While you may learn a lot, and there are certainly political notes, this feels more like a character driven story with political messages than a political statement that they wrapped a plot around.
 It is my second favorite episode of this season.

 Episode 3: KERBLAM!

-(13, Ryan, Graham, Yasmin, Judy, Dan, Kerblam Deliverymen)
+(13, Ryan, Graham, Yasmin)

 49 minutes